tedneward/Azgaarnoth/Races/Aasimari.md

   Once you use this trait, you can't use it again until you finish a long rest.

 ```
+def scourge():
+    def level0(npc):
-def scourge_level0(npc): npc.CON += 1
+        npc.CON += 1

+    def level3(npc):
-def scourge_level3(npc): npc.actions.append("***Radiant Consumption (Recharges after long rest).*** The aasimar can unleash the divine energy within it, causing a searing light to radiate from it, pouring out of its eyes and mouth.
+        npc.actions.append("***Radiant Consumption (Recharges after long rest).*** The aasimar can unleash the divine energy within it, causing a searing light to radiate from it, pouring out of its eyes and mouth.
 Its transformation lasts for 1 minute or until it ends it as a bonus action.
 During this time, the aasimar sheds bright light in a 10-foot radius and dim light for an additional 10 feet, and at the end of each of its turns, the aasimar and each creature within 10 feet of you take radiant damage equal to half its level (rounded up).
 In addition, once on each of its turns, the aasimar can deal extra radiant damage (equaling its level) to one target when it deals damage with an attack or a spell.")

-subraces['scourge'] = {
+    return {
         'name' : "Scourge",
         'level0' : scourge_level0,
         'level3' : scourge_level3
     }

+subraces['scourge'] = scourge()
 ```

 ---